lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    transactionID    OCTET STRING,
-   -- MUST contain the values from the message previously received -- containing the ciphertext (ct) in KemCiphertextInfo kemContext   [0] EXPLICIT OCTET STRING OPTIONAL
+   -- MUST contain the values from the message previously received -- containing the ciphertext (ct) in KemCiphertextInfo kemContext   [0] OCTET STRING OPTIONAL
    -- MAY contain additional algorithm specific context information }